codio/knowledge/source/common/develop/stacks/create-stack.rst

 ==============
 You can create a new stack or stack version from a project or assignment in the IDE, or from the **Stacks** page in the Codio dashboard.

-**Note:** Prior to creating a stack, read the information about :ref:`Stacks <stacks>` so you are familiar with how stacks work in Codio.
+..
+Note:: Prior to creating a stack, read the information about :ref:`Stacks <stacks>` so you are familiar with how stacks work in Codio.

 Stack guidelines
 ----------------